 First off, a couple of important things to clarify.

-Manchester United lost 3-1 at The Dell in April 1996, the day of the infamous half-time kit-change – this incident is sometimes erroneously applied to the 6-3 defeat at Southampton in October of that year, when they wore blue and white for the entire game.
+Manchester United lost 3-1 at The Dell on April 13, 1996, the day of the infamous half-time kit-change – this incident is sometimes erroneously applied to the 6-3 defeat at Southampton in October of that year, when they wore blue and white for the entire game.

 Secondly, the bulk of the shirt is actually white, but a series of black dots give it the appearance of being grey (similar to Reading’s ‘TV interference’ shirt, which was white and blue).

 Thirdly, Manchester United didn’t change their ‘grey kit’ at half-time – which is why it is part of the Mashup series.
 On the left is the kit launched in the summer of 1995.

 The Southampton game saw a different configuration used, with the white home shorts and white home alternative socks worn.
 While there was no compulsion to change shorts, United almost always do so and it must have been felt that grey-white-grey wouldn’t have looked good – or else that they would help to alleviate any visibility issues.

 It’s that combination which is the one in the mind’s eye, because of the interval switch after United went 3-0 down in the first half.

 While they went on to lose the game, they ‘won’ the second half in their blue and white third kit as Ryan Giggs scored a late goal.
 A side-effect was that Peter Schmeichel, who started the game in a blue goalkeeper strip, also had to switch, to yellow and green.